Dery047/CRUD-Maquinaria_pesada/readme.md

 ## Next steps

-- Build frontend with React.
+- i'll be adding a basic but simple frontend view so it can be used in a real production environment.
 - (Optional) Add Django admin authentication if needed.
-- Improve validations and testing.
+-

 ---